Ruby Griffith Awards Archive Information

 In honour of her contributions, the British Players instituted an annual award competition for All-Round Production Excellence.
 Initially, the Washington Theatre Alliance, which, at that time, was an organization of fourteen theatre groups including the British Players, administered the Ruby Griffith Award.
 At the time the award was open only to Theatre Alliance members and attracted 10 entrants in the first season.

 Beginning with the 1971/72 season, the British Players assumed the administration of the competition and expanded eligibility to include more of the Washington area’s amateur groups.
 With the start of the 1991/92 season, two new achievement awards were added; the Ruby Griffith Award for Outstanding Achievement in a Musical and the Ruby Griffith Award for Outstanding Achievement in a Non-Musical.

 The All-Round Production Excellence Award is a trophy made of sterling silver and depicts the masks of comedy and tragedy below the British Lion.
 The trophy was crafted by Garrards of London from an original design provided by an early member of the British Players.
 The two Outstanding Achievement Awards are plaques with the representation of the Lion and masks from the All-Round Excellency trophy.
-The two Outstanding Achievement Awards also include certificates for the second and third place runners up in each category.
+The Outstanding Achievement Awards also include certificates for the second and third place runners up in each category.

 The competition is currently open to any amateur theatre group meeting the established criteria.